- 1 x Full Time position

 - Develop case files, ensuring all client documents are completed, and records are detailed, accurate, factual and maintained, including completion of case notes and weekly engagement reports

-- Liaise with the Department of Juvenile Justice and relevant support services to implement the necessary referral and support of clients on a weekly basis.
+- Liaise with the Department of Communities & Justice, their local offices and relevant support services to implement the necessary referral and support of clients on a weekly basis.
 This includes weekly custodial visits (face-to-face, AVL or via phone), commencing 4 weeks prior to the client’s release

 - Assist and encourage clients to develop skills necessary to achieve their set goals as per their case/ cultural plans, allowing them to live a pro-social life.
-This may include but is not limited to skills in life management, vocation, self-esteem, financial management and personal development
+This may include but is not limited to skills in life management, vocational needs, self-esteem, financial management and personal development

 - Identify appropriate services or programs and advocate on behalf of young people to ensure access and engagement as per case/cultural plan requirements